DSJA LOGO

 Honoring Impactful Journalism

 The Danish Siddiqui Journalism Award honors journalists who embody integrity, courage, empathy, and truth.
-It celebrates those who push boundaries and tackle challenges to deliver impactful reporting that informs, educates, and inspires change.
-By recognizing these storytellers, we uphold Danish Siddiqui’s legacy of fearless journalism, inspiring and guiding future generations with his commitment to excellence.
+It celebrates reporting that pushes boundaries, confronts difficult realities, and delivers impactful storytelling that informs, educates, and inspires change.

 Integrity